 Faculty members are reminded that any Incomplete grades from the previous semester should be resolved at the earliest time possible in the current semester and changes of grade should be submitted to the Registrar in accordance with reference (c).
 Too, any end of course grade change must be made within 4 months of the original submission.

 6. Review and Final Examinations.
 All courses will conduct final examinations during the Examination Period, the only exceptions being those approved by the Associate Dean for Academic Affairs.
-Friday, 06 December 2013 is scheduled for review and study.
-This day is reserved for academic purposes and may not be scheduled for any activity that mandates participation by midshipmen.
+Friday, 11 December and Monday, 14 December 2015 are scheduled for review and study.
+These daya are reserved for academic purposes and may not be scheduled for any activity that mandates participation by midshipmen.
 In particular, mandatory events by teams, clubs, or other ECAs are not permitted during the academic day.
 See reference (a).
-Final examinations will begin on the morning of Saturday, 07 December 2013 and continue, with the exception of 13-15 December 2013 until Wednesday, 18 December 2013.
+Final examinations will begin on the morning of Tuesday, 15 December 2015 and continue daily, with the exception of Sunday, 20 December 2015 until Tuesday, 22 December 2015.
 Two examination periods, each of 3 hours duration, will occur each day at 0755 and at 1330.
 In addition to these, a third examination period may be scheduled on certain days in the evening, 1930-2230.
 The detailed schedule of final examinations will be published in late September or early October.
 Midshipmen should not make travel plans prior to the publication of the final examination schedule.
 Requests to alter a midshipman’s final examination schedule to accommodate travel arrangements made in advance of the publication of that schedule will not be approved.

 7. Standard Classroom Protocols.
 The Naval Academy is both a college and a military command.
 Each of these aspects of the institution imposes certain constraints and requires certain protocols.
 Midshipmen are expected to attend every class unless officially excused.
 Every class is expected to be taught by the assigned faculty member or an approved substitute.
 Midshipmen and faculty members are expected to be attired appropriately, afford one another normal courtesies, and treat each other with dignity and respect.
 At the start of every class, the midshipmen will come to attention and the section leader will report absences to the instructor.
 At the end of every class, the section leader, at the direction of the instructor, will again bring the section to attention and dismiss the section.
 The instructor may permit midshipmen to drink but not to eat during class.
 Midshipmen should make head calls prior to class to avoid the need to do so during class.